-My favorite thing about food is how it can instantly transport me to some of my happiest memories.
+One of my favorite things about food is how it can instantly transport me to some of my happiest memories.
 A chewy everything bagel, layered thick with cream cheese and lox brings me back to childhood.
 The smell of black bean soup simmering on the stove reminds me of when Atlanta was hit with a freak snowstorm, and a piping hot bowl was the perfect warming dinner after playing outside all day.
-The simple act of spreading creamy camembert on crusty bread or a crisp apple takes me to France, where I first discovered my love of food and travel.
+Spreading creamy camembert on crusty bread takes me to France, where I first discovered my love of food and travel.

 Before we were engaged, we took an anniversary trip to Asheville and ate our way through town.
-The best kind of trip, don't 'cha think :) On our first day, we stumbled upon Tupelo Honey Cafe, which has since opened locations all over the South.
+The best kind of trip!
+On our first day, we stumbled upon Tupelo Honey Cafe, which has since opened locations all over the South.
 Since Tupelo Honey by Van Morrison is our song, we decided it was a clear sign to eat there for dinner.

-Here in Columbia, we're lucky to have world famous Anson Mills grits sold locally.
+For grits, you must use stone ground grits and not quick grits - the texture is so much better.
+I’d recommend one of two local brands, either Anson Mills or Adluh.
 I buy mine at Rosewood Market, where they always have a great selection of their products.
 You can also order them online if you don't live in here in Cola.
-Or, try Bob's Red Mill, a brand sold at most grocery stores.
+I also love Bob's Red Mill too!

 Southern Goat Cheese Grits & Vegetable Bowl

 1 cup stone ground grits

 1 1/2 cups cooked black-eyed peas

 Preheat oven to 400 degrees.
 Toss sweet potatoes with 1 tablespoon olive oil, season with salt and black pepper, and spread evenly on a baking sheet.
 Roast for 20 minutes, tossing halfway, until tender and golden.